Life: The Game Isn’t Fair. Now What?

 You can cower and cry.
 You can live bitter and battered from your falls.
 You can vow you’ll only do the bare minimum because you were given so little while others were given so much.

-But if those are your choices, keep your expectations low because the outlook is not promising.
-You cannot win a game you aren’t playing.
+If those are your choices, keep your expectations low because your outlook is not promising.
+Participation awards are for children.
+You will not win the game simply for showing up.

-Now, for best results, if you really want to be an achiever, choose a life of positive pursuit.
+But if you actually want to try to get somewhere and get shit done, choose a life of positive pursuit.

-Set your sight on things and be determined.
+Set goals and be determined.
 Push forward when the headwinds are against you.
 Get up when you’re knocked down.
 Work hard regardless of the conditions.

 The harder you try, the more the odds shift in your favor.
 But it’s still a game of chance.
 And, in it, life owes you nothing.